Report: AT&T in talks to buy Time Warner

 Related: Disney plants seeds for ESPN streaming service

-Analysts believe Time Warner's portfolio of entertainment and news businesses are a logical fit with several potential buyers, including AT&T. It is also becoming clear that content can be very valuable to large technology firms as well.
+Analysts believe Time Warner's portfolio of entertainment and news businesses are a logical fit with several potential buyers, including AT&T. Gabelli's Haverty said an AT&T-Time Warner would make Stephenson's vision "strategically complete."

+It is also becoming clear that content can be very valuable to large technology firms as well.

-To that end, there were rumors circulating on Wall Street earlier this year that Apple (AAPL, Tech30) may be interested in making a bid for either Time Warner or Netflix (NFLX, Tech30).
+There were rumors circulating on Wall Street earlier this year that Apple (AAPL, Tech30) may be interested in making a bid for either Time Warner or Netflix (NFLX, Tech30).

 Google parent Alphabet (GOOGL, Tech30) and Amazon (AMZN, Tech30) have also been mentioned in vague trader chatter as possible acquirers of Time Warner or other big media companies.

+He notes that software firm Salesforce (CRM, Tech30) recently faced a shareholder revolt when it was rumored to be seriously considering a bid for struggling social media company Twitter (TWTR, Tech30) -- and Salesforce ultimately decided against a deal.

+Haverty said Apple or Alphabet could face similarly disgruntled investors if either proposed a purchase of Time Warner.

-Any deal for Time Warner could kick off another wave of mergers in the media sector.
+Still, any deal for Time Warner could kick off another wave of mergers in the media sector.

-CBS (CBS) is already said to be in talks to reunite with Viacom (VIAB), the owner of the Paramount movie studio, Nickelodeon and MTV.
-Sumner Redstone and his family control both companies.
+CBS (CBS), which also owns the cable network Showtime as well as the Eye Network, is already said to be in talks to reunite with Viacom (VIAB), the owner of the Paramount movie studio, Nickelodeon and MTV.

 A Time Warner acquisition may cause Fox and Disney to consider big deals of their own too.